Room Service (play)

 Room Service is a farce written by Allen Boretz and John Murray.

+History

 It was originally produced by George Abbott and debuted at the Cort Theatre in New York City on May 19, 1937.
 Its initial production ran for 500 performances, closing on July 16, 1938.
-The play, starring Jack Lemmon in the role of Leo Davis was revived on Broadway for a short run of 16 performances in 1953.

-RKO Pictures purchased the film rights for a then-record $225,000 and used it as the basis for the Marx Brothers film of the same title.
-In 1944 RKO released a further film adaptation, a musical entitled Step Lively starring Frank Sinatra.

-The 1937 original Broadway production starred Sam Levene as Gordon Miller, Eddie Albert as Leo Davis and Phillip Loeb as Harry Binion.
+The original 1937 Broadway production starred Sam Levene as Gordon Miller, Eddie Albert as Leo Davis and Phillip Loeb as Harry Binion.

+In 1953, the play, was revived on Broadway for a short run of 16 performances, starring Jack Lemmon in the role of Leo Davis.

+Plot

+The setting is in Gordon Miller's room in the White Way Hotel.

+A nimble-witted producer, living on credit with several actors in a Broadway hotel, is desperately in need of an angel with $15,000.

 Original 1937–38 Broadway cast

-Reprised the role in the film adaptation.

-In popular culture
+Adaptation

+RKO Pictures purchased the film rights for a then-record $225,000 and used it as the basis for the 1938 film of the same title as a vehicle for the Marx Brothers.

+In 1944, RKO released a musical film adaptation entitled Step Lively starring Frank Sinatra.

 The basic plot of Room Service was used for the "Monkees, Manhattan Style" episode of The Monkees (season 1, episode 30, first broadcast April 10, 1967, also known as "Monkees in Manhattan").